monkj24/pands-project/README.md

 In an analysis of the data, I start by defining the shape of the dataset.
 The shape shows information about the structure of data(rows, columns).
 I used the function df - define.
 In print, I have a little problem, because using print(df.head), the output shows me only the first 5 lines.
 After research, I decided to add in a separate bracket 150, to print, show me all rows, but with a break in the middle.

-A section of math calculation concentrates on mean, minimum, maximum, standard deviation, and median measurements.
-From pandas.pydata I used the code to calculate ....
+One the section of mathematical calculation focuses on measures of mean, minimum, maximum, standard deviation, and median.
+I used the code from Pandas.pydata to determine those particular measurements.
+I specify that only numeric data should be included in the calculation by using the numeric_only=True parameter in the generated code.
+A summary of all calculations is included in the file summary.txt.
+With the help of AI  file summary includes data from the maths calculation from file analysis.py.
+The code separates the summary into numerical and categorical sections.
+Using loop code, all measurements with up to 2 decimal places are described.
+At the end is also used 'missing' to recognize early any error, missing value.

 ### D) Histogram

+In statistics, a histogram is a graphical representation of the distribution of numerical data.
+A histogram visualizes the distribution of data in time, highlighting trends and patterns.

 ### E) Scatter plots